Skip to content

 pretty_status()

-Return human-readable status string, always 'OK' for the check itself.
+Return a human-readable status string, always 'OK' for the check itself.

 Source code in health_check/base.py